vgmello/momentum-sample/docs/guide/dbcommand-usage-guide.md

 ---
-title: DbCommand Usage Guide - Running Database Queries and Commands
+title: Running Database Queries and Commands
-description: Complete guide to using DbCommand for database operations with practical examples from the billing domain implementation. ms.date: 01/27/2025
 ---

 # DbCommand Usage Guide - Running Database Queries and Commands

-This guide provides comprehensive coverage of using the `DbCommand` attribute to run queries and commands on the database, based on real implementations from the billing domain.
+This guide provides comprehensive coverage of using the `DbCommand` attribute to run queries and commands on the database.

+## Overview

 The `DbCommand` attribute works with source generators to automatically create database handlers, parameter mapping, and integrate seamlessly with the Wolverine messaging framework.

-## Overview

-The `DbCommand` attribute is a powerful tool that:
+Key features:

 -   Automatically generates database parameter mapping via `ToDbParams()` methods
-- Creates command handlers for database operations using Dapper
+-   Source generates command handlers for database operations using Dapper
 -   Integrates with the Wolverine messaging framework
 -   Supports stored procedures, raw SQL, and database functions
 -   Provides flexible parameter naming conventions

 ## Basic Concepts